NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

     --subst-var someVar
 ```

+For debugging purposes the environment variable ``SUBSTITUTE_ERROR`` can be set to anything which aborts incase a none match was encountered.

 ### `substituteInPlace` \<file\> \<subs\> {#fun-substituteInPlace}

 Like `substitute`, but performs the substitutions in place on the file \<file\>.